BastiPaeltz/codedict/README.md

 * How can I see the complete usage pattern and all options?

 *'codedict --help' or 'codedict -h'*

+* After displaying my table I get prompted with:
+**'Do you want to do more?
+Valid input: INDEX [ATTRIBUTE] - Press ENTER to abort:'**

+*Based on the table you can change your codedict this way.
+Choose the vocabulary you want to change by index.
+ATTRIBUTE can be one of the vocabularies' fields (problem, solution, comment, code) or 'DEL', if you want to delete that vocabulary entirely.*

 * Adding code doesn't work with my editor.
 I immediately see "Nothing changed".